 Ermey was also prolific as a voice actor, lending his unmistakable growl to animated franchises like the Toy Story movies, The Simpsons, Family Guy and SpongeBob SquarePants.
 The Gunny also appeared frequently as himself on television—in documentary series like Mail Call, Lock N’ Load with R. Lee Ermey and, most recently, in Military Makeover.

-The Gunny’s greatest and most rewarding role was as an advocate for and friend to his fellow military veterans.
+The Gunny’s greatest and most rewarding role, however, was as an advocate for and friend to his fellow military veterans.
 Stories abound among families who appeared on Military Makeover about Ermey’s ability to connect deeply with vets through his generosity of spirit, compassion and willingness to just sit and lend a sympathetic ear.
 For many vets and their families, The Gunny’s presence alone was a comforting reminder that they weren’t alone.

 “He touched our lives tremendously throughout the show,” said Edward Tague, a Marine Corps veteran from Lake Worth, Florida, whose home was remodeled in a recent season of Military Makeover.
 “A memory I have from the show actually is when we were walking off the set, he whispered to (my wife) Mandi, ‘Take care of him.
 He’s a national treasure.’
 That’s how he treated all of his veterans—like national treasures.
 He was a national treasure himself.
 Thank you Gunny, and semper fi.”